oracle/fmw-kubernetes/FMWKubernetesMAA/OracleEnterpriseDeploymentAutomation/OracleWebCenterSites/README.md

 	wcsitesinfra-wcsites-server1                            1/1     Running     0          7d18h
 	```

-	Make sure the STATUS is RUNNING and that READY is 1/1 for pods above before checking the UR
+	Make sure the STATUS is RUNNING and that READY is 1/1 for pods above before checking the URL.

-* With the public IP gathered earlier, browse to http://PUBLIC_IP:30305/console to get to the WebLogic console.
+* With the public IP gathered earlier, browse to `http://PUBLIC_IP:30305/console` to get to the WebLogic console.

 * You can log into the console with the `sites_domain_admin_username` and `sites_domain_admin_password` you specified in the `terraform.tfvars` file.

-### If deploying with Sub-domain and SSL
+### Deploying with Sub-domain and SSL

-If you are deploying WCSites with Sub-domain and SSL then follow these steps else move to Configure WebCenter Sites directly.
+`If you are deploying WCSites with Sub-domain and SSL then follow below steps else move to Configure WebCenter Sites directly.`
-Map the loadbalancer EXTERNAL-IP with the sub-domain.
+- Map the loadbalancer EXTERNAL-IP with the sub-domain.
-Get SSL certificates from your DNS provider.
+- Get SSL certificates from your DNS provider.
-That includes 3 files :
+- That includes 3 files :
 	* SSL Certificate
 	* CA Certificate
 	* Private Key

-Login to OCI console and go to the Load Balancer created be terraform script in your compartment
+Login to OCI console and go to the Load Balancer created be terraform script in your compartment.

-* Go to Certificates, Certificate Resource - Load Balancer Managed Certificate
+* Go to `Certificates`, Certificate Resource - `Load Balancer Managed Certificate`.
-* Click on add Certificate.
-Give a name and add all 3 files
+* Click on `add Certificate`.
+Give a name and add all 3 files.
-* Click on Listeners
+* Click on `Listeners`.
-* Add a new Listener "TCP-443"
+* Add a new Listener "TCP-443".
-* Port - 443 (select SSL checkbox)
+* Port - 443 (select SSL checkbox).
-* Add certificate here
+* Add certificate here.
-* Backend Set - TCP-30305
+* Backend Set - TCP-30305.
-* Click on Save Changes to save
+* Click on `Save Changes` to save.

 ![README](images/wcs-2.PNG)

-Configure WebCenter Sites by hitting url : http://PUBLIC_IP:30305/sites/sitesconfigsetup
+- Configure WebCenter Sites by hitting url : `http://PUBLIC_IP:30305/sites/sitesconfigsetup`
-**update hostname as sub-domain name, port as 443 and secure connection as yes.**
+- **update hostname as sub-domain name, port as 443 and secure connection as yes.**

 ![README](images/wcs-3.PNG)